 Musk is admirably upfront about the economic pressure being a driving factor in the stress faced by employees.
 “We’re a money-losing company,” he says in the Guardian article.
 “This is not some situation where, for example, we are just greedy capitalists who decided to skimp on safety in order to have more profits and dividends and that kind of thing.
 It’s just a question of how much money we lose.
 And how do we survive?
 How do we not die and have everyone lose their jobs?”

-Musk’s point that it’s not greed but the need to survive seems sharp.
-If the equation seems to be treating people poorly in the short term or bankruptcy, who would not choose the former?
+Musk’s point that the cause is not greed but the need to survive seems sharp.
+If the equation is between treating people poorly in the short term or bankruptcy, who would not choose the former?

 Uber, which lost over a billion dollars last year, is another startup that seems to put pressure on its workers in an effort to claw its way to financial sustainability.
 As we reported on earlier this year, they use behavioural tricks in their app to try and coerce their drivers to work more and harder, sometimes against their self-interest.